 Session recovery (CC 2.1.108+): After idle periods or interruptions, use /recap to restore conversational context alongside checkpoint-resume state.
 Enabled by default since CC 2.1.110 (even with telemetry disabled).

-If the AskUserQuestion picker stalls (CC 2.1.139 input bug — orchestkit#1795), set ORK_ASK_FALLBACK=text before starting CC.
+If the AskUserQuestion picker stalls (schema break, not a CC input bug — orchestkit#1795, now guarded by tests/skills/structure/test-askuserquestion-schema.sh), set ORK_ASK_FALLBACK=text before starting CC.
 The lifecycle/ask-fallback-injector hook injects a reminder telling the assistant to pose options inline as a numbered list and ask the user to reply with the option number.

-If 'Plan first' selected: Call EnterPlanMode("Investigate issue #$ISSUE: $TITLE"), perform research using Read/Grep/Glob only, then ExitPlanMode with the plan for user approval before proceeding.
+If 'Investigate first (plan mode)' selected: Call EnterPlanMode("Investigate issue #$ISSUE: $TITLE"), perform research using Read/Grep/Glob only, then ExitPlanMode with the plan for user approval before proceeding.

 Based on answer, adjust workflow: